Multi-objective optimization for targeted self-assembly among competing polymorphs: Multi-objective optimization using active learning

-ML-guided optimization proceeds by iteratively performing simulations for a generation of proposed design vectors, re-training the GPR model to include the latest generation of simulation results, and then selecting a new generation of design vectors that maximize the expected improvement according to the updated GPR model (\figref{fig:gpr_schematic}b).
-This last step is accomplished by searching for either global or local maxima of $\text{EI}_{Q_\lambda}$.
-At each iteration of the algorithm, we propose a new generation of candidate potentials by optimizing EI over the entire range of $\lambda$ at intervals $\lambda = 0,0.1,0.2,\ldots,1$.
-In early iterations, we seek the global maximum of $\text{EI}_{Q_\lambda}$ using the simplicial homology global optimization (SHGO) algorithm~\cite{shgo} for each value of $\lambda$.
-Then, once no new global maxima can be found using SHGO, we switch to searching for local maxima of $\text{EI}_{Q_\lambda}$ via gradient descent using the BFGS algorithm~\cite{bfgs}; in this case, we perform many optimization runs for each $\lambda$, each time initializing the BFGS algorithm from random points in the design space, in order to locate multiple distinct local maxima.
-In practice, we find that approximately 12 generations, consisting of $8$--$10$ proposed design vectors per generation in the global optimization stage and approximately $10$--$12$ proposed design vectors per generation in the local optimization stage, are required to converge the $Y^f$--$K$ Pareto front.
+Active learning proceeds by iteratively performing simulations for a generation of proposed design vectors, re-training the GPR models to include the latest generation of simulation results, and then selecting a new generation of design vectors that maximize the expected improvement according to the updated GPR models (\figref{fig:gpr_schematic}b).
+This last step is accomplished by maximizing $\text{EI}_{Q_\lambda}$ using the trained GPR models, subject to prescribed bounds on the design vector, $\vec a$ (see \textit{Supplementary Information}).
+We find that the Pareto front converges rapidly if we select new design vectors that globally maximize $\text{EI}_{Q_\lambda}$ in early iterations of ML-guided design, and then switch to proposing design vectors corresponding to local maxima of $\text{EI}_{Q_\lambda}$ in later iterations.
+In practice, when applying this algorithm to the 4-dimensional design space of the HC pair potential family specified by \eqref{eq:pot}, we find that approximately 12 generations, consisting of $8$--$10$ proposed design vectors per generation in the global optimization stage and $10$--$12$ proposed design vectors per generation in the local optimization stage, are required to converge the $Y^f$--$K$ Pareto front (see, e.g., \figref{fig:gpr}a--c).
+The number of simulations per generation scales with the number of $\lambda$ values used (see \appref{app:gpr}).
+We emphasize that the efficiency of this approach is vastly superior to that of randomly sampling the design space, given that the probability of locating a Pareto-optimal potential by chance is $<0.1 \%$ in this example (Figure~S2 in \textit{Supplementary Information}).
+Given that only $\sim 100$ simulated potentials are needed to identify $\sim 10$ Pareto-optimal potentials, ML-guided design is at least $100$ times more efficient than randomly sampling the design space of \eqref{eq:pot}.